Campus Entry Procedures

 All other instruction and services will continue remote operations and campus will remain closed to the public.

-North Seattle College is opening its physical locations in compliance with all public health guidelines.
+North Seattle College is opening its physical locations in compliance with all public health and state higher education guidelines.
 Those authorized to enter campus are asked to follow processes, actions, and procedures below:

 - Take your temperature at home – Please take your temperature at home each time you plan to come to campus.
 If you have a fever 100.4° F or above, or do not feel well, remain at home.